 To help ensure the factual accuracy of our observations and conclusions, staff from our Office communicate with the auditee's senior management throughout the value-for-money audit or review.
-Early in the process, our staff meet with management to discuss the objective and criteria, and the focus, of our work in general terms.
-During the audit or review, our staff meet with management to review progress and ensure open lines of communication.
+Early in the process, our staff meet with management to discuss the objective, criteria and focus of our work in general terms.
+During the audit or review, our staff meet with management to update them on our progress and ensure open lines of communication.
 At the conclusion of on-site work, management is briefed on our preliminary results.
 A draft report is then prepared and discussed with the auditee's senior management, which provides written responses to our recommendations.
-These are discussed and incorporated into the draft report, which the Auditor General finalizes with the deputy minister or head of the agency, corporation or grant-recipient organization, after which the report is published in Chapter 3 of the Annual Report.
+These are discussed and incorporated into the draft report, which the Auditor General finalizes with the deputy minister or head of the agency, corporation or grant-recipient organization, after which the report is published in Chapter 3 of the Auditor General's Annual Report.